-A grant awarded to undergraduate students who have not earned a bachelor or professional degree, who possess financial need, and their EFC qualifies them for funds.
+A grant awarded to undergraduate students who have not earned a bachelor or professional degree.
+Eligibility is determined by Expected Family Contribution (EFC).
 The Federal Pell Grant does not have to be repaid.

-A state grant awarded to Pennsylvania residents with need from the Pennsylvania Higher Education Assistance Agency (PHEAA).
+A state grant awarded to Pennsylvania residents with financial need from the Pennsylvania Higher Education Assistance Agency (PHEAA).
 Completing the FAFSA before May 1st makes you an applicant for the state grant.
 First-time recipients must complete a State Grant Form to fulfill the state grant requirement.
 When PHEAA determines your eligibility for a grant, they will notify you and Pitt-Greensburg of the actual amount.
-Estimated PHEAA may show on your Award Letter.
+An estimated PA State grant may show on your Award Letter.
 This figure is our best calculation about your eligibility based on the information that we have for you.
 This amount may change after PHEAA makes its final determination.
-The PHEAA grant does not have to be repaid.
+The PA State grant does not have to be repaid.

-You are required to report all aid that you receive to the Office of Financial Aid.
+You are required to report all outside aid that you receive to the Office of Financial Aid.
 This includes all private scholarships, grants, veterans' benefits, and tuition remission.
-Your total aid cannot exceed your Cost of Attendance.
-If this occurs, the Office of Financial Aid is obligated to reduce or cancel awards made to you from federal, state, or institutional funds.
+If your total aid, including outside scholarships, exceeds your Cost of Attendance the Office of Financial Aid is obligated to reduce or cancel awards made to you from federal, state, or institutional funds.